 - Address disciplinary and conduct issues

-If you have questions about the retention for specific types of student communications, please contact us at 543.0573 or email@example.com.
+For additional information on the retention of communication to and from students see (schedule when it comes out) If you have questions about the retention for specific types of student communications, please contact us at 543-0573 or firstname.lastname@example.org.